-Students will also need to be able to identify contextual clues (antonyms, similar words, nouns, adverbs etc) from the passage.
+Students will also need to be able to identify contextual clues (antonyms, similar words, nouns, adverbs, etc) from the passage.

-Below is an example of a cloze passage taken from a Primary 4 SA1 paper
+Example of a cloze passage taken from a Primary 4 SA1 paper

 Students should read the vocabulary cloze passage in its entirety first before attempting to find their contextual clues.
 We also remind them to highlight words or phrases in their passage that are clues to their answers.